menu

 Another notable thing is that Cooper Landing - Hope is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Because of many things, Cooper Landing - Hope is a great place for families with children to consider.
-First of all, many other families with children live here, making Cooper Landing - Hope a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Cooper Landing - Hope has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Cooper Landing - Hope is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Cooper Landing - Hope’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Cooper Landing - Hope is that it can take a long time to commute to work.
 In Cooper Landing - Hope, the average commute to work is 33.07 minutes, which is quite a bit higher than the national average.